TIPS FROM A REAL BRIDE-TURNED-TRAVEL AGENT

 RESORT VS. INDEPENDENT PHOTOGRAPHER

-Let’s start with a truth bomb: not all resort photographers are bad—but you often don’t know who you’re getting.
+Let’s start with a truth bomb: not all resort photographers are bad, but you often do not know exactly who you are getting.

 “Photography is a personal choice.
 It’s not just about skill—it’s about connection,” shared James, BAI Founder and former wedding photographer.
 “The right photographer puts you at ease.
 And that makes a big difference in your photos.”